oilmcut-2020/JavaClass/Chapter-1 BasicsofJava/README.md

 *Robust* − Java makes an effort to eliminate error prone situations by emphasizing mainly on compile time error checking and runtime checking.

+## How to compile and run Java program in Linux / Ubuntu Terminal
+Here we will write, compile and execute a simple HelloWorld Program.
+So, the first step is to install Java on your computer.

+1. Install Java software development kit.

+       sudo apt-get install openjdk-8-jdk

+2. Write your program , you can write your program using any text editor.
+In the terminal you can use VIM or nano editor.

+3. Compile your program

+       javac MyFirstJavaProgram.java

+4. Finally, run your program.

+       java MyFirstJavaProgram

 ## Hello World using Java Programming.

 Let's create our first Java file, called MyFirstJavaProgram.java, which can be done in any text editor (like Notepad).
-In Java, every application begins with a class name, and that class must match the filename.The file should contain a "Hello World" message, which is written with the following code:
+In Java, every application begins with a class name, and that class must match the filename.
+The file should contain a "Hello World" message, which is written with the following code:

 INPUT :